 The fiscal authorities and the German Fiscal High Court (Bundesfinanzhof) are of the opinion that the guarantee of even a partial capital repayment is sufficient to assume the existence of an other receivable within the meaning of § 20 (1) No. 7 EStG, see for example BMF dated 16 March, 1999, BStBl.
 1999 I, Page 433 and the decision of the German Fiscal High Court of 4 December, 2007 (VIII R 53/05).
 The required repayment amount cannot be limited to an amount below which a guarantee can no longer be assumed.
 Rather, every guaranteed repayment is sufficient.
 This has been accepted in the abovementioned decision of the German Fiscal High Court.
 Accordingly to this decision capital repayments should be subject to tax in ratio between the partial capital guarantee and the nominal amount of the certificate.
 If, however, a certificate both guarantees partial capital repayments and coupon payments the calculation of the taxable amount is still a mood question.
-The abovementioned decision of the Structure and the taxable amount is still a mood question.
+The abovementioned decision of the German Fiscal High Court has brought no clarity in this point.